99003539/Calculator/Requirments/readme.md

 2020 Texas TI-30XS $18.
 DEFINING PRODUCT:

-The advanced scientific calculator performs various operations ranging from calculating the sum, difference, product, division, bitwise or, bitwise and & xor of two numbers to calculating the factorial, power, square root, sine, cosine, tan,prime of a number
+The advanced scientific calculator performs various types operations ranging from calculating the sum, difference, product, division, bitwise or, bitwise and & xor of two numbers to calculating the factorial, power, square root, sine, cosine, tan,prime of a number